B2B Negotiation Techniques to Close More Sales

 Reduces price sensitivity, engages executives

-Turn Theory into Results
+Convert Theory Into Results

 Here is a concrete action plan: